erikdsp/project_weathersensors/README.md

 4. Datavisning:
 o Skapa en periodisk uppgift som visar i konsolen de senaste data varannan sekund och statistiken var tionde sekund.

+Program written by Erik Dahl as part of the Chas Academy Software Developer education.

+Compile with main.cpp, DataGenerator.cpp, SensorData.cpp, threads.cpp, globals.cpp

+Sensors generate an initial values, and then fluctuates within a range, never exceeding min/max.
+The values could be plausible if you squint your eyes.

+Statistics are calculated on the m_new_readings vector, and the values are then moved to another vector m_readings

+The program will run until you press q (+ Enter)